phuonganh-38/data-analysis-for-marketing-campaign/README.md

 Research questions:
   1. Which customer segments are most responsive to the company’s marketing campaign?
-  2. Can statistical learning models accurately predict the successfulness of marketing campaign?
+  2. Can statistical learning models accurately predict the success of a marketing campaign?
   3. How can the telecommunication company implement effective business strategies based on findings to maximize the marketing campaign success and overall business growth?

 Main obejectives: